Hiru1003/bookstore/README.md

 # MERN Stack bookstore management system

 ## Technologies Used:
-Frontend: React.js for building an interactive and responsive user interface.
+Frontend: React.js for building an interactive and responsive user interface.<br/>
 Backend: Node.js and Express.js for a robust server-side application.
 Database: MongoDB for a flexible and scalable database solution.
 Authentication: Secure user authentication and authorization mechanisms.